Start Date: 10/25/2023 3:00 PM EDT

-NOTICE: Access to KACDL’s webcast seminar program ("the program") is granted to the purchaser only, and such access is not transferable.
-The program is to be viewed by the purchaser only, and not shared with or conveyed to others.
+NOTICE: Access to KACDL’s on-demand video seminar program ("the program") is granted to the purchaser/member only, and such access is not transferable.
+The program is to be viewed by the purchaser/member only, and not shared with or conveyed to others.

 Felony Mediation Practice Pointers - A Roundtable Discussion from the Bench, Prosecutor and Defense Table

 Please join KACDL VP and Education Chair Abe Mashni and special panel guests

 Abe and guests will host a 2 hour round-table discussion about felony mediation.
 Each panel member will provide unique insights and perspectives.

 - Hon.
 Ernesto Scorsone (Former Fayette Circuit Judge and current Felony Mediator)

 - Hon.
 Christopher Tracy (Bluegrass Regional Manager, DPA)

 - Hon.
 Charlie Thomas (Directing Attorney Madison/Clark DPA)